SwastikBhattacharjee/Car-Pool-Game/README.md

 This project is licensed under the MIT License.

 ## 📧 Contact
-For any questions or feedback, feel free to reach out at [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, feel free to reach me in Github!

 Enjoy the game! 🎉